 In June of 1979, the NHL held an expansion draft for the four teams entering the league from the WHA—the Whalers, the Quebec Nordiques, Winnipeg Jets, and the Edmonton Oilers.
 The Whalers were able to retain Keon’s rights on June 9th, prior to the expansion draft taking place on June 13th.

 Though Hull only played 12 games between regular season and playoffs combined, Hartford was able to assemble moments of “The Golden Jet” on the left, Keon at center, and Howe on the starboard side.
 The performance of the Whalers was good enough for a third-place finish in the Norris Division.
 They compiled a record of 27-34-19 and would have an opening-round playoff matchup against the Montreal Canadiens.
-At 40-years-old, Keon played in his final NHL playoff appearances of his career and picked up a lone assist in three games.
+At 40 years old, Keon played in the final NHL playoff appearances of his career and picked up a lone assist in three games.
 The Canadiens would sweep the Whalers in three straight games.